 From being a necessary addition and explication to a classic text, the footnote started to act as though it were a sapper in the original meaning of that word: one engaged in undermining the foundations of a besieged citadel.
 The citadel here is of course the text itself, and every one of its pretensions to authority.
 The footnote insists that it should never be confused with that text, even expressing itself in a differently sized font.1

 Alan Wall was born in Bradford, studied English at Oxford, and lives in North Wales.
 He has published six novels and three collections of poetry, including Doctor Placebo.
 Jacob, a book written in verse and prose, was shortlisted for the Hawthornden Prize.
 His work has been translated into ten languages.
 He has published essays and reviews in many different periodicals including the Guardian, Spectator, The Times, Jewish Quarterly, Leonardo, PN Review, London Magazine, The Reader and Agenda.
 He was Royal Literary Fund Fellow in Writing at Warwick University and Liverpool John Moores and is currently Professor of Writing and Literature at the University of Chester and a contributing editor of The Fortnightly Review.
 His book Endtimes was published by Shearsman Books in 2013, and Badmouth, a novel, was published by Harbour Books in 2014.
-A collection of his essays has now been issued by Odd Volumes, The Fortnightly Review’s publishing imprint, and a second collection, of his Fortnightly essays on Walter Benjamin, is in preparation.
+A collection of his essays has now been issued by Odd Volumes, The Fortnightly Review’s publishing imprint, and a second collection, comprising his Fortnightly essays on Walter Benjamin, was published in 2018.
 An archive of Alan Wall’s Fortnightly work is here.